owenroberts/mmp210/schedule.md

 - **Assignment 10: Generated Pattern**
 	- Using a nested for loop, create a pattern
 	- Use randomness and variation
-	- Use user interface components for user to customize pattern
+	- Use user interface components for use to regenerate and save pattern

 ## Project 4 **Sound Sampler**
 - This project introduces adding sound files to a p5 project.